 - Data Consumption by SIEM: This card displays the state of data flow in your SIEM environment.

 The Available Data in Citrix Analytics card shows the number of data sources that can eventually contribute to SIEM insights that have been onboarded to Citrix Analytics for Security.
-There are four data sources which are supported for data exports currently– Apps and Desktops, Content Collaboration, Gateway, and Secure Private Access.
+Three data sources are supported for data exports currently – Apps and Desktops, Gateway, and Secure Private Access.
 Even if these data sources have been onboarded, data export will not function for the data sources that have their data processing turned off.
 An appropriate warning message such as the one depicted in the image above is shown when such data sources are detected.

-If there are no onboarded data sources, an appropriate warning message is displayed as shown in the following scrennshot:
+If there are no onboarded data sources, an appropriate warning message is displayed as shown in the following screenshot: